-The discovery and cluster formation module is responsible for discovering nodes, electing a master, forming a cluster, and publishing the cluster state each time it changes.
-It is integrated with other modules.
-For example, all communication between nodes is done using the transport module.
-This module is divided into the following sections:
+The discovery and cluster formation processes are responsible for discovering nodes, electing a master, forming a cluster, and publishing the cluster state each time it changes.

 - Discovery is the process where nodes find each other when the master is unknown, such as when a node has just started up or when the previous master has failed.